 While the transflective display has its own benefits (they are easier to view in bright sunlight and have less impact on battery performance), it can’t match the color accuracy, resolutions, and vibrancy of AMOLED display the kind we have only seen in Garmin Venu Series.

 In terms of smart features, both watches can store music, show notifications from your phone, and make contactless payments via Garmin Pay.
 However, you will have to pay $50 extra to buy the FR 255 Music which tilts the scales in favor of Vivoactive 4 a bit.

-With the introduction of an Altimeter and Compass on Forerunner 255, it has now become the same as Vivoactive 4 in terms of the navigation features.
-However, the Dual-Frequency support on FR 255 that allows it to connect to two different frequencies to the satellites thus making it a more accurate tracker of position.
+With the introduction of an Altimeter and Compass on Forerunner 255, it has now become the same as Vivoactive 4 in terms of navigation features.
+However, the Dual-Frequency support on FR 255 allows it to connect to two different frequencies to the satellites thus making it a more accurate tracker of position.

 In the health tracking department, the core features these watches can track are similar on both devices.
 They can track your heart rate, stress, sleep, and blood oxygen saturation.
 However, the fact that FR 255 comes packed with a new Elevate V4 sensor makes it a better choice when it comes to accuracy.